GoMarks Help

 Usage

-3. RECOMMENDED: make GoMarks your browser's default search engine and pass your keywords directly in the browser URL bar.
+3. RECOMMENDED: make GoMarks your browser's default search engine so you can type your keywords (and potential options) directly in the browser URL bar.

 Simple shortcuts